 Associate Degree in Mathematics: Program Information

-An associate's degree program in mathematics is typically a 2-year transfer program for students who plan to go on to pursue a bachelor's degree.
-Offered at a number of U.S. colleges and universities, the degree program is excellent preparation for bachelor's degree programs in actuarial science, engineering and accounting.
-Graduates can also find entry-level positions in business, government and finance.
+An associate degree program in mathematics is typically a 2-year transfer program for students who plan to go on to pursue a bachelor's degree in such majors as actuarial science, engineering or accounting.
+Typically, only a high school diploma or equivalent is required for admission.

 The coursework in a mathematics associate degree program includes studies in statistics, finite mathematics and geometry.
 Areas of focus in the program often include: